Bradford School (Columbus): Academics

 Bradford School provided career-focused courses to high school graduates.
 Students could graduate in 10–12 months by earning a diploma.
 Associate of Applied Science degree programs could be completed in 16–20 months.
 Bradford awarded both diplomas and applied science associate degrees.
-The school grouped its three major areas of study into three main categories: Culinary Arts, Veterinary Technology, and Physical Therapy.
+The school grouped its three major areas of study into three main categories: Accounting, Culinary Arts, Veterinary Technology, and Physical Therapy.
 The school also offered Graphic Design courses in their past, though dropped this program after the class of 2017's graduation.

 Veterinary Technology

-One of seven Vet Tech Institute campuses,(VTI)at Bradford School offered students hands-on learning in an 18-month Associate of Applied Science degree program.
+One of seven Vet Tech Institute (VTI) campuses, Bradford School offered students hands-on learning in an 18-month Associate of Applied Science degree program.
 The facility contained an on-site kennel, well equipped laboratory and animal science classrooms, and X-ray and surgical suites.
 Students worked with many different kinds of animals and were supervised by on-staff veterinarians and registered veterinary technicians.
 Completion of the school's American Veterinary Medical Association accredited program qualified an individual to take the national licensing exam to become a registered veterinary technician.
 During the last semester, students completed an off-site externship, coordinated by the institute.